 Not all classes are offered at each regional training.
 Only one (1) class can be taken per region.

 Visits with homeowner to determine if and how volunteers can help with cleanup and recovery.
 Team member should be comfortable meeting people in distress, work well with others, usually in pairs, be able to read and complete paperwork, and understand the work of chainsaw, clean up, and temporary repair teams.
+Trainees must hold a current certification in Recovery.

 Manages the paperwork for the operation including volunteer check-in, finance, and daily reporting.
 Admin volunteers should have organizational skills, be computer literate, and be able to handle many tasks at once.
 Must be able to work in an office-like environment for long periods.